 Considerations for using and addressing advanced automated tools in coursework and assignments

 This webpage focuses primarily on course policies, how to discuss those policies, and some examples of assignments that address or make use of advanced technologies such as generative AI.
-Additional resources about the use of artificial intelligence tools in teaching and learning, including important considerations for faculty considering the use of these tools in their courses, can be found on the webpage for the university’s Artificial Intelligence for Teaching and Learning Working Group.
+Additional resources about the use of artificial intelligence tools in teaching and learning, including important considerations for faculty considering the use of these tools in their courses and an AI literacy tutorial, can be found on the webpage for the university’s Artificial Intelligence for Teaching and Learning Working Group.
+The university’s information technology unit also hosts the university’s current policies about the use of generative AI tools, a list of tools available at the university, and a set of frequently asked questions.

 Definition

-Advanced automated tools – artificial intelligence or machine learning tools such as ChatGPT or Dall-E 2 that are sometimes described as “generative” or “autogenerative” tools – use sophisticated technology and very large data sets to create realistic writing, images, or other artifacts in response to natural language queries and prompts.
+Advanced automated tools – artificial intelligence or machine learning tools such as Microsoft Copilot and Google Gemini that are sometimes described as “generative” or “autogenerative” tools – use sophisticated technology and very large data sets to create realistic writing, images, or other artifacts in response to natural language queries and prompts.
 They are very easy to use and some of their output is very difficult to distinguish from human-generated material.

 Purpose

-This website provides context and practical suggestions for faculty who are addressing the use of advanced automated tools in their course(s).
+This website provides context and practical suggestions, including sample language for course syllabi, for faculty who are addressing the use of advanced automated tools in their course(s).
 Should students be allowed to use these tools?
 What are the most pressing issues – practical, pedagogical, and ethical – related to the use of these tools?
 How can we support their learning about these tools and the many complex, interesting, and rapidly-developing issues that surround them?

 Context and impact